 Courses taken by the student in the dental hygiene program are transferable to various college and university educational institutions.
 While in the program the student will be presented with completion of bachelor degree articulation at several institutions.
 Opportunities for completion of a bachelor’s degree at other colleges or universities, and in health related areas of study will be discussed with the students.

 According to the Center for Disease Control (CDC), all healthcare personnel (HCP) must show evidence of immunity to measles, mumps, rubella and varicella.
 In addition, due to the potential exposure to blood or bodily fluids and risks related to direct patient contact, the CDC recommends that HCP protect themselves with vaccinations against Hepatitis B and Tetanus/Diphtheria/Pertussis and be screened for Tuberculosis.
 Jackson College students must provide documentation of compliance with the CDC Healthcare Personnel Recommendations.
-Documentation of immunity must be a copy of an official immunization record or copies of lab reports indicating positive titers (self-reporting or parent’s record of disease or vaccinations is not acceptable).
-See the back of this for a listing of immunization requirements.

 Upon acceptance into the Dental Hygiene Program students will be notified regarding a mandatory online OSHA Blood-Borne Pathogen and Standard Precautions training session.
 This must be complete prior to the start of the program.